What is Cyclic Vomiting Syndrome?

 In CVS, the pattern of these episodes repeats over a long-term, with 3 or more episodes a year.

-How do I know if I have CVS?
+How do I know if I have Cyclic Vomiting Syndrome?

-A doctor can diagnose CVS based on a thorough history, physical exam, and the symptoms.
+A doctor can diagnose Cyclic Vomiting Syndrome (CVS) based on a thorough history, physical exam, and the symptoms.
 There is no test for CVS.
 Tests may be done to rule out other conditions.
 A viral infection may at first be suspected.
 Repeated trips to emergency rooms are not uncommon, especially until a diagnosis is made.
 Many people with CVS also report migraine headaches or a family history of migraines.

 The cause of CVS is not yet known.
 Scientists are looking at genetic, hormonal, and other factors that may contribute to the symptoms.